TropicTroy/About-Me-/README.md

 - 👋 Hi, I’m Tevin, But i go by my middle name; Troy.
 - 👀 I’m interested in game development in unreal engine, web development, and C#/++ Development.
 - 🌱 I’m currently learning C++.
-- 💞️ I’m currently only collaborating with my best friends.
+- 💞️ I’m currently only collaborating with my friends.
 - 📫 How to reach me: tropicboytroy@gmail.com

 <!---